Scottyoung99/Socket-Instant-Messaging/README.md

 • **Functions**: Message to each other, Transfer files, audio and video call, beautiful UI

 ps:
-1.change the host name before you use it.
+1.Change the host name before you use it.
-2.both clients are the server for another one.
+2.Both clients are the server for another one.
+3.Please ensure your two hosts are in the same VPN.